qoobaa/backendless-applications/presentation.md

 * not for everyone
 * hard to replace dependencies
 * testing is tough
-* application is vulnerable to API changes
+* application is susceptible to API changes
 * might also be expensive - especially AWS

 ---